cadowtin/Foundry-VTT-Macros/5E/Classes/Rogue/README.md

 ### Cunning Action.json
 _Requires: MidiQol, Item Macros, DaE_

 Has a popup to pick between which cunning action to use.
 Writes a message out to chat for which one picked.
 For Dash applies an effect to the character that doubles *walking* speed.
-For Hide, has the character roll stealth.
+For Hide, has the character roll stealth *works well with conditional visibility*.

 ### Steady_Aim.json
 _Requires: MidiQol and DAE_